-Note: An asterisk * follows texts as interpreted by the author on the basis of the Google Translate software from the French original.
+Note: an asterisk * follows texts as interpreted by the author on the basis of the Google Translate software from the French original.

-Funding: The author received partial funding from the University of Costa Rica to cover traveling costs.
+Funding: The author received partial funding from the University of Costa Rica to cover travel costs.

 Data Availability Statement: Any additional information can be requested directly from the author.

-Acknowledgments: I am very thankful to the many people that have assisted me in carrying out this study.
+Acknowledgments: I am very thankful to the many people who have assisted me in carrying out this study.
 Special thanks to my dad, Jan Karremans, who kindly helped in contacting institutions and retrieving and receiving critical literature in Paris.
-He also joined me in visiting the archives, library, and vanilla farms on Réunion.
-Joe Arditti is thanked for sharing his thoughts and important information which led me to write up this manuscript.
+He also joined me in visiting the archives, library, and vanilla farms in Réunion.
+Joe Arditti is thanked for sharing his thoughts and important information that led me to write up this manuscript.
 Régine Fabri kindly hosted and assisted me on my visit to Liège, Gohy Laurent allowed me to access original materials of Morren at the University of Liège herbarium and provided the letters conserved at the Central Library of the University of Liège.
-Olivier Guiot and Mazim Mazy kindly took me around the Botanical Garden of Liège, were Morren’s original experiments were carried out.
+Olivier Guiot and Mazim Mazy kindly took me around the Botanical Garden of Liège, where Morren’s original experiments were carried out.
 The Hon.
 Vincent Demoulin kindly provided information and references.
 Thanks to Anne Drechsel and Anne Stiernet at the Musée de la Vie Wallonne for providing the historical photographs of the botanical garden of Liège.
-On Réunion, I am very much in debt with Emmanuelle Giry, Directrice des Archives départementales, and her colleagues, for kindly assisting me.
-I am very thankful with Pierre-Henri Aho, Elisabeth Techer, Marlene Tolede, and the staff of Bibliothèque Départementale for their hospitality and kind service.
-Michel Grisoni, Pascal Besse and the staff at CIRAD were extremely kind in accommodating me during the visit to Réunion.
+On Réunion, I am very much in debt to Emmanuelle Giry, Directrice des Archives départementales, and her colleagues, for kindly assisting me.
+I am very thankful to Pierre-Henri Aho, Elisabeth Techer, Marlene Tolede, and the staff of Bibliothèque Départementale for their hospitality and kind service.
+Michel Grisoni, Pascal Besse, and the staff at CIRAD were extremely kind in accommodating me during the visit to Réunion.
 At the Muséum national d’histoire naturelle in Paris, Cyril Tavan, Laure Pfeffer, Chloé Besombes, Hélène Foisil and Venessa Invernon, kindly assisted in accessing information for this study.
 Thanks to Sylvie Pontillo and Nicolás Davin for their help in accessing information at the Archives nationales d’outre-mer, in Aix-en-Provence.
 Many thanks to Eric Jennings for the enlightening conversations regarding Vanilla culture.
-Thanks to Bertrand Come and Jean Michel Salvan for sharing their experience on vanilla farming on Réunion.
-A warm thank you to David Mabberley, Fiona Ainsworth, Isabel Lauterjung and the staff at Kew Library and Archives for their help with information and documents regarding Bauer and Morren.
-Thomas Cassar kindly helped in photographing documents at Kew and Louis Molinier transcribed and translated antique letters kept at the Archives.
+Thanks to Bertrand Come and Jean Michel Salvan for sharing their experience on vanilla farming in Réunion.
+A warm thank you to David Mabberley, Fiona Ainsworth, Isabel Lauterjung, and the staff at Kew Library and Archives for their help with information and documents regarding Bauer and Morren.
+Thomas Cassar kindly helped in photographing documents at Kew, and Louis Molinier transcribed and translated antique letters kept at the Archives.
 In Costa Rica, Charlotte Watteyn and Francisco Vargas Acuña are much appreciated for their help in multiple stages of this study.
 José Martín Murillo and Randy Domínguez Miranda are thanked for sharing photos of V. planifolia.
 Thanks to Rossana Lok for her constructive comments on a prior draft of this manuscript.
 Two anonymous reviewers are thanked for their helpful comments on the manuscript.
-This project forced me to brush up on my Dutch, French and Italian, and I am deeply grateful for the patience and consideration showed by people who often accommodated me by speaking in English or Spanish.
-I am thankful to Rectory and Vice-Presidency of Research of the University of Costa Rica for proving funds, permits and support during my travels for this research project.
+This project forced me to brush up on my Dutch, French, and Italian, and I am deeply grateful for the patience and consideration shown by people who often accommodated me by speaking in English or Spanish.
+I am thankful to the Rectory and Vice-Presidency of Research of the University of Costa Rica for providing funds, permits, and support during my travels for this research project.

 Conflicts of Interest: The author declares no conflicting interests.